Hawker Hurricane: Production

 Overall, some 14,487 Hurricanes and Sea Hurricanes were produced in England and Canada.
-The majority of Hurricanes, 9,986 were built by Hawker (who produced the type at Brooklands from December 1937 to October 1942 and Langley from October 1939 to July 1944), while Hawker's sister company, the Gloster Aircraft Company, constructed 2,750.
-The Austin Aero Company completed 300 Hurricanes.
-Canada Car and Foundry produced 1,451 Hurricanes.
-However those shipped to Britain were often incomplete airframes and about 80% were delivered without an engine.
+The majority of Hurricanes, 9,986 were built by Hawker (who produced the type at Brooklands from December 1937 to October 1942 and at Langley Airfield, Berkshire from October 1939 to July 1944), while Hawker's sister company, the Gloster Aircraft Company, constructed 2,750.
+The Austin Aero Company completed 300 Hurricanes, and Canada Car and Foundry produced 1,451.
+Those shipped to Britain, though, were often incomplete airframes, and about 80% were delivered without an engine.

 In 1939, production of 100 Hurricanes was initiated in Yugoslavia by Zmaj and Rogožarski.
 Of these, 20 were built by Zmaj by April 1941.
-Recognising that the supply of British-made Merlin engines might not be guaranteed, it was decided to fit one of the Yugoslavian Hurricanes with a Daimler-Benz DB 601 engine instead.
+Recognising that the supply of British-made Merlin engines might not be guaranteed, one of the Yugoslavian Hurricanes was fitted with a Daimler-Benz DB 601 engine, instead.
 This aircraft was flown in 1941.
 In 1938, a contract for 80 Hurricanes was placed with Fairey's Belgian subsidiary Avions Fairey SA for the Belgian Air Force, and it was intended to arm these aircraft with four 13.2 mm Browning machine guns.
-Three were built and two flown with this armament by the time of the German invasion of Belgium in May 1940, with at least 12 more constructed by Avions Fairey armed with the conventional eight rifle calibre machine gun armament.
+Three were built and two flown with this armament by the time of the German invasion of Belgium in May 1940, with at least 12 more constructed by Avions Fairey armed with the conventional eight rifle-calibre machine-gun armament.